pumpernicke1/Obsidian-Notes/CS70/CS70 Midterm Sp22.md

 				  0
 		  2. For a tree, the walk always terminates at a vertex with degree that is .
 (Give as specific of an answer as possible.) odd
-		  1. For a complete graph on n vertices where n is odd, the walk always forms a Hamiltonian tour.
+		  3. For a complete graph on n vertices where n is odd, the walk always forms a Hamiltonian tour.
 				  True
-		  1. For a hypercube of dimension n, the walk terminates at an odd degree vertex or at u.
+		  4. For a hypercube of dimension n, the walk terminates at an odd degree vertex or at u.
 				  True
+  ___
+  7. Mod Math
+	  1. Give all the solutions to $5x ≡ 3$(mod 24) or write “none”.

+	  1. Give all the solutions to $15x ≡ 3$(mod 24) or write “none”.
+	  2. Give all the solutions to $15x ≡ 13$ (mod 24) or write “none”.
+	  3. Compute $21^{141} (mod 71)$ .
+	  4. Consider an RSA scheme with public key $N = 77$ and $e = 7$.
+		  1. What is the private key?
+		  2. What is the decoding of the encrypted message 76?
+	  5. What is $304^{2022}$mod(70)?